Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 The sample solution in this article is derived from the scenario described below.

-Let’s imagine Gary is an operation engineer from Contoso company and one of his reponsibility is to provide a weekly health check report for the enterprise assets from Contoso’s factories within his city.
+Let's imagine Gary is an operation engineer from Contoso company and one of his responsibility is to provide a weekly health check report for the enterprise assets from Contoso's factories within his city.

 First, Gary has to fetch all the asset ID he is interested in from the company’s ‘Asset’ system,  then look for all the attributes belong to the asset as the input for the health check report, e.g., the operation efficiency data of the asset with ID ‘AE0520’.